VietStartupLondon/wtf-is-machine-learning/README.md

 6. A new tab should open in your browser with the Jupyter notebook application running on `localhost:8888`.
 Navigate to the folder in Documents containing the project "wtf-is-machine-learning".

 7. Open up "IntroductionToPython.ipynb" to familiarise yourself with Python and Jupyter notebook.
-Pay particular attention to section 6 in the notebook but don't sweat over it too much if
+Pay particular attention to section 6 in the notebook but don't sweat over it too much.
+We will help you during the session.

 8. You can then proceed with the notebook 'LinearRegression.ipynb', followed by 'LogisticRegression.ipynb'.
 If you are up for a challenge try the Hard version instead.